Returning to campus

 Physical distancing and hygiene measures require work to be carried out before a restart – for example screens, one-way personnel movement systems, 2 metre zones, canteen re-arrangement, personal protective equipment (PPE) provision, hand sanitisers, etc. Briefings and inductions into the new ways of working must take place.

-Universities have already undertaken considerable essential research on COVID-19 throughout this crisis following appropriate public health guidance.
-As restrictions ease and the amount of research activity is allowed to extend universities will continue to apply these guidelines and any subsequent updates, including the guidelines specific to laboratories and research facilities.
+Universities will continue to apply public health guidelines, and any subsequent updates, including the guidelines specific to laboratories and research facilities.
 Where appropriate they will also follow specific sector guidance relevant to a given research discipline where it is applicable to the research setting, for instance for guidance for the manufacturing sector.

 A risk assessment and adoption of mitigation measures should not be a one-off exercise, rather part of a regular and ongoing consultation and feedback loop between employers and trade unions and student associations to identify what measures are working, where refinements are possible and any gaps remaining.
 Reviews of measures and risks should be frequent, with daily assessments of progress initially not unusual.
 The open and ongoing engagement between trade union or workforce representatives, and student associations should enable adjustments to be made quickly and smoothly at the relevant stage, including potentially tightening workplace restrictions or reducing numbers on-site if the dynamic risk assessments indicate this is necessary.